glowkeeper/glowkeeper.github.io/public/assets/posts/poetry/moles.md

 Typically, their worlds are distinct,
 One above - the other below them.

-But Moles also like small, hard things,
+Moles also like small, hard things,
 Which they often put in their gob,
 But unlike my lovely missus,
 They're not allowed a go on my...